mhirst1960/pi-clock/README.md

 ## Python tools

 The python script tools/searchpi.py only exists for your reference.
 It does not need to be installed for the webpage to work.
-This is script I used to search through the digits of Pi for all the hours+minutes of the day.
+This is the script I used to search through the digits of Pi for all the hours+minutes of the day.
 The output is formatted as a javascript dictionary that can be use as data in the webpage.

 The file piclockdata.js was created like this: